 Welcome to the Poise Health Exercise Rehabilitation Programme

-When lying on your back, if necessary, place a pillow under your head to support your head and neck and allow your shoulder girdle to relax.
+When lying on your back, if necessary, place a thin pillow under your head to support your head and neck and allow your shoulder girdle to relax.

 Exercise 1 – Knees to Chest with gentle rocking to mobilise the spine.

 Lie on your back and bend your knees.
 Lift one knee off the ground towards your chest and then the other knee.
 Gently pull your knees towards you and away from you to rock the knees back and forth.
 You can place your hands on top of your knees if that is more comfortable.
 As you bring your knees to your chest, breath out and as your knees move away from your chest, breath in.
 Repeat at least 3 and no more than 10 times.
 If necessary, place a pillow under your head if you feel that your head does not easily reach the floor.

 Exercise 2 – one knee to chest to mobilise the hip joint and lengthen the hip flexors on the straight leg side.

 If possible, encourage the back of the knee on the straight leg to flatten towards the floor.

 Breath in and out at least twice.
 Then, place the foot of the leg you are holding on to the floor.
 Bend the knee of the straight leg so that both knees are now bent with feet on the floor.
 Lift the leg that was straight towards the chest and lengthen the other leg away.
 Repeat 3 to 10 times each leg.

 Exercise 3 – Pelvic tilts to gently mobilise the lower spine and train your inner core muscles.

 Whilst lying on your back, gently tilt your pelvis in a scoop action so that your pubic bone is moving upwards.
 At the same time gently contract your lower stomach muscles by pulling them in creating hollow on your abdomen.